RAJ8664/Building_Own_Linux_Commands/Readme.md

-# How to Set Up and Use One of This Command Globally
+# How to Set Up and Use One of These Command Globally

-Follow these steps to build and use one of thes custom Linux command globally on your system.
+Follow these steps to build and use one of these custom Linux command globally on your system.

 ---